lukestrickland/ExpressingTheories_Tutorial/README.md

 ## Setup Environment

-Directions on setting up an appropriate environment to run the scripts can be found below, and also at the top of *Lesson1.Rmd* and *Lesson2.Rmd*.
+Directions on setting up an appropriate environment to run the scripts can be found below, and also at the top of *Lesson1.Rmd* and *Lesson2.Rmd*, which are the primary scripts of interest.

 We recommend downloading RStudio and loading this project by opening *ExpressingTheories_Tutorial.Rproj*.